Ohrid: Demographics

 The oldest inhabitants of Ohrid are a few families that reside in the Varoš neighbourhood.
 Other Macedonians have settled in Ohrid and originate from the villages of the Kosel, Struga, Drimkol, Debarca, Malesija and Kičevo regions and other areas from southern Macedonia.
-In 1949, additional families from Aegean Macedonia settled in Ohrid.

-The presence of the Turkish community dates from their settlement in Ohrid during 1451–81.
-All Turks from the village of Peštani after selling properties and land moved to Ohrid by 1920 and today those few families are known as Peştanlı.

 Albanians in Ohrid originate from Albanian villages located on the western and southern areas of Lake Ohrid.
 There is a sizeable amount of Turkified Albanians in Ohrid who originate from the cities of Elbasan, Durrës and Ulcinj.
-Orthodox Albanians are also present and settled in Ohrid during the second half of the 19th century and originate from Pogradec, Lin, Çërravë and Peshkëpi.

 The local Romani population in Ohrid originates from Podgradec and speaks the southern Tosk Albanian dialect.

-In the latter decades of the 20th century, some Albanian speaking Muslim Romani from the villages of Krani and Nakolec have migrated to Ohrid.
+The earliest presence of the Aromanian population in Ohrid dates to 1778 arriving from Moscopole, others from Kavajë (late 18th century), from the Myzeqe region, Elbasan, Llëngë and Mokër region (mid.
+19th century) and also from Gorna Belica and Malovišta (late 19th century).
+A large part of Ohrid's Aromanian population has emigrated to Trieste, Odessa and Bucharest.
+Orthodox Albanians are also present and settled in Ohrid during the second half of the 19th century and originate from Pogradec, Lin, Çërravë and Peshkopi.

+All Turks from the village of Peštani after selling properties and land moved to Ohrid by 1920 and today those few families are known as Peştanlı.
+In 1949, additional families from Aegean Macedonia settled in Ohrid.

 In Yugoslav censuses, Albanophone Ohrid Romani mainly declared as Albanians.
 As tensions between Albanians and the state increased over numbers regarding community size and sociopolitical rights, Romani identity became politicized and contested from the 1990s onward.
 Ohrid Albanophone Romani refused identification as Albanians seeing it as a result of Albanisation (or to be called Gypsies) and with encouragement from Macedonian circles now refers to itself as Egyptians whose ancestors migrated from Egypt many centuries ago.
 The Albanian language is considered by Ohrid Albanophone Romani as only an idiom of the home and not a mother tongue.
 Turkish speaking Romani reside in Ohrid that during the Yugoslav period self declared themselves mainly as Turks, while within independent Macedonia they identify as Egyptians.

-The earliest presence of the Aromanian population in Ohrid dates to 1778 arriving from Voskopojë, others from Kavajë (late 18th century), from the Myzeqe region, Elbasan, Llëngë and Mokër region (mid.
-19th century) and also from Gorna Belica and Malovišta (late 19th century).
-A large part of Ohrid's Aromanian population has emigrated to Trieste, Odessa and Bucharest.
+In the latter decades of the 20th century, some Albanian speaking Muslim Romani from the villages of Krani and Nakolec have migrated to Ohrid.